Root Canals in Mechanicsville, MD

 After administering a local anesthetic to keep you comfortable throughout root canal therapy in Mechanicsville, Dr. McCray or Dr. Demer will drill a small hole in the top of your tooth and use special endodontic files to clean and disinfect the pulp chamber and root canals.
-Medicine may be inserted to eradicate the last bit of infection, and then the space is filled with an inert substance that prevents recontamination.
+Medicine may be inserted to eradicate the last bit of infection, then the space is filled with an inert substance that prevents recontamination.
 Finally, the tooth is given a filling and prepared for a dental crown that will protect the tooth and restore its natural appearance and function.

 Schedule Root Canal Therapy in Mechanicsville